martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 #### Sending a Complaint or Request
 ---
 <img src="images/sendcomplaint.png" width="600" />

-From the side menu, press Send Complaint link to open request/complaint form.
+###From the side menu, press Send Complaint link to open request/complaint form.

-Some sample complaints and requests are available for testing.

-For this trial version, it will be possible to send complaints and requests to your own inbox.
+###For this trial version, it will be possible to send complaints and requests to your own inbox.

-The ombudsman's messages are available in an official version for transport sector analysts.
+###Ombudsman Central messages are available only for transport sector analysts.
 &nbsp;

 &nbsp;